-A grade of "W" will be entered on the permanent transcript for each course from which the student is withdrawn after 10th day and up to the last day to withdraw.
+A grade of "W" will be entered on the permanent transcript for each course from which the student is withdrawn after the 10th day and up to the last day to withdraw of the semester.

 Any student under investigation for disciplinary or Title IX action may still withdraw; however, a notation of the pending conduct investigation will be noted on their transcript.